Zig Zag revolver: Name

 The creator decided to call it the Zig Zag, after its ratcheted barrel modeled on the Mauser Zig-Zag.

 Assembly

-According to the Wired Magazine "Imura assembles the handgun from plastic 3-D printed pieces, a few metal pins, screws and rubber bands, then test fires it with blanks".
+According to the Wired Magazine "Imura assembles the handgun from plastic 3D printed pieces, a few metal pins, screws and rubber bands, then test fires it with blanks".

 Operating cycle

 To fire, the operator loads the rounds into the barrel, and re-attaches the barrel to the rest of the weapon.
 Once reattached, the operator pulls back the slide where the firing pin is attached, pulls the trigger, which releases the slide into the round, firing the weapon.